LinkedInLearning/advanced-bitbucket-pipelines-3925184/ch3_create_custom_pipes/03_04_deploy_a_custom_pipe_to_a_container_registry/README.md

 ![Semversioner Error](./images/6-SCR-20241217-misj.png)

-...its becuase a change file with semantic versioning is not in place.
+...its because a change file with semantic versioning is not in place.

 TODO: Add more details on semantic versioning